richlamdev/ansible-desktop-ubuntu/README.md

-Note: Be aware the /role/base/tasks/authentication.yml will update the /etc/ssh/sshd_config, which will disable SSH password authentication; consequently, making the SSH key authentication required.
+Note: Be aware the /role/base/tasks/authentication.yml will update the /etc/ssh/sshd_config, which will disable SSH password authentication; consequently, making SSH key authentication required.

 4. Amend inventory file if needed, default target is localhost.

-5. Amend main.yml file for roles of software desired.
+5. Amend main.yml file for roles (software) desired.

 * The majority of third party packages are separated into roles, this was setup this way to allow convenient inclusion/exclusion of roles as needed by